Healthy Lemon Muffins

 Instructions

-- Mix together flour, baking powder, baking soda, and the salt in a separate bowl.
+- Whisk together the flour, baking powder, baking soda, salt, and lemon zest in a bowl.

 Notes